embedly/embedly-docs/response.rst

 ``id``
     Unique identifier for the ``event`` by the ``provider``.

 .. _microformats:

 Microformats
 ------------
-The microformats object is used to group general html patterns and conventions in pages.
-Represented as a dictionary (key, value pairs) of the below items.
-You can find this data in the :doc:`Objectify </endpoints/2/objectify>` endpoint.
+The microformats object is used to extract semantic metadata contained in a page's markup.
+This data is only available from the :doc:`Objectify </endpoints/2/objectify>` endpoint.

 ``tags``
-    A dictionary of tagged links, designated with "rel=tag", these are used to indicate keyword/subject of content in a page.
+    A dictionary of tagged links, designated with ``"rel=tag"``, used to indicate keywords for the page.
 See `microformats.org
     <http://microformats.org/wiki/rel-tag>`_ for more info.
-An example **tags**
+An example
-    value for an `Ecommerce site
+    ``tags`` value for an `e-commerce site
     <http://embed.ly/docs/explore/objectify?url=http%3A%2F%2Fwww.sunfactory.fr%
     2Fen%2Fpersonalized-gifts%2Fstatuette-trophy-soccer-player-football.html>`_
-    would be:
+    is:

     .. code-block:: json